marcin-chwedczuk/shellcode-tshirt/README.md

 data:
         db 'some data'
 ```
-When we use shellcode on a real system, we have no idea at which memory address our shellcode will be located.
+When we use shellcode on a real system, we have no idea at which memory address our shellcode will be loaded.
 Sometimes this information can be very useful e.g. when our shellcode contains not only code but also data.
 While `jmp`s and `call`s can operate on relative addresses, thus allowing us to write position independent code (PIC), the data access instructions (`mov`s) need absolute addresses.

 NOTE: The last sentence is no longer true on x86_64 architecture, as it introduced a new addressing mode called "RIP relative addressing".

 When we use `jmp` and `call` instructions in relative address mode, we are actually using offsets relative to the _next_ instruction following `jmp` or `call` opcode.
-So a relative jump `jmp short 0` (again NASM syntax), will just jump to the next instruction.
+So a relative jump `jmp short 0` (again NASM syntax), will just jump to the next instruction and `jmp short -2` will create an infinite loop (assuming that the entire `jmp` instruction takes two bytes).

 `call offset` instruction is more interesting, as it will not only jump to the offset, but also will push the address of the following instruction on the stack (the so called return address).

 Now we can understand how `jmp`, `call`, `pop` pattern works.
-First we need to position `call` instruction just before the data, of which we want to get the address.
+First we need to position `call` instruction just before the data, of which we want to get address.
 Then we do a relative jump to the `call`.
 The `call` will put the address of the next instruction (in this case our data) on the stack and will again do a relative jump to the specified offset.
 Now we have the address of our data on the stack, so we may just `pop` it into a register of our choice :tada:

 When we take a look at the t-shirt again, we may notice that the actual offsets printed there are wrong. `jmp 0x2b` should be in fact `jmp 0x2a` because the address of `call` instruction is `0x2f = 0x05 + 0x2a`.
 The `call` instruction on the other hand should jump to the `pop esi` instruction, so the offset should be `0x2f (call addr) + 0x05 (length of call instruction) + offset = 0x05`, or `-0x2f` (using 2's complement this value can be represented as `0xffffffd1`).